 (2) A direction under subsection (1) may require a Council to comply with a specified instruction or class of instructions issued by the chief executive officer under section 233.

-136. Procedures
+136. Procedures of Council

 Subject to this Act, a Council is to determine its own procedures.

-137. Protection from liability
+137. Protection from personal liability

 (1) An action in tort does not lie against a person for anything that the person has done in good faith as a member of a Council.